sqlparser/sqlflow_public/grabit/readme.md

 You may collect SQL script from various source such as database, github repo, file system.
 This parameter tells grabit where the SQL scripts comes from.

-Avaiable values for this parameter:
+Available values for this parameter:
 - 1: database
 - 2: github
 - 3: bitbucket